|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

 Leaving Dunedin, we took the road up to Berick and on to a back-road through up the Waipori Gorge past the dams and power stations through Waipori Falls Village (originally built for power staion workers) and up to the Mahinerangi Lakes and the Waipori goldmining area and then down to Lawrence.
 The road was gravel but in good condition and mostly wide as it looked as if it was used for logging and forestry operations as well as for access to some nice leisure areas.
 Back roads, however short they look, never prove to be short cuts, but if one has plenty of time they are rarely disappointing in one way or other - the scenery is usually good and you can go for hours without seeing another vehicle.

 Unfortunately the flooding of Lake Mahinerangi for hydroelectric in 1924 covered all traces of Waipori, a gold rush boom-town and the location of extensive dredging but two historic reserves have survived.
 We passed through the reserve at Pioneer Stream which apparently has excellent examples of water races and reservoirs without seeing any off road car park, signs or routes in through the fencing.
-We did find the OPQ (Otago Pioneer Quartz Co) reserve just down the side road to Waitahuna more by luck than judgement as the signs and parking were very overgrown.
-It was the site of the first underground quartz mine in Otago and there is a Stamper Battery still on the site in a very sad condition.
+We did find the OPQ (Otago Pioneer Quartz Co) reserve just down the side road to Waitahuna, we had been there before but and the signs and parking were even more overgrown.
+It was the site of the first underground quartz mine in Otago and subsequently many mines opened in the area.
+There are a number of artifacts accessible on the reserve including the Canton Stamper Battery still which was in a very sad condition.
 We eventually found the style and fought our way through long grass to approach it - the final stretch used to on a board walk, if it still existed it was under water and Pete was ankle level or worse in water and mud - Pauline declined and watched from dry land.

 We stopped just short of Lawrence at Weatherstons.
 Although only one gully east of Gabriels Gully the Weatherstons goldfield was not discovered until mid July 1861 when the Weatherston brothers found gold while on a pig shooting trip.
 The field grew very with 1500 miners arriving from Waitahuna over a few days and it was claimed that over 4 week period more gold was recovered from Weatherstons than from Gabriels Gully.
 Over this late 1861 period Weatherstons was arguably the livelyest town on the Goldfields.
 However after the news of the Hartley and Reilly find at Dunstan came through in August 1862 only two miners remained, Ben Hart and Sam Gare.
 The population slowly returned as miners worked over the material again.
 By 1864 there were still 8 hotels operating as well as stores, drapery, post office, blacksmith, news agent, watch maker, iron monger, butcher and 2 banks.
 Beer was first brewed in 1863 and by early 1866 the Black Horse Brewery was in operation It has a number of owners until 1884 when it was bought by JK Simpson and Ben Hart, one of the miners who remained true to Weatherstons.
 The Black Horse rose to be Otago's most successful provincial brewery, famed throughout the goldfields and from Canterbury to Bluff but was closed down in 1923 after being bought by NZ Breweries.